Alonely0/Lariv/README.md

 ### Conclusion

-They're pretty much equal, but Lariv is slightly more predictable.
+Lariv is quite faster than DashMap, and has a more consistent latency.
 Thus, applications that require consistent latencies like e.g., games, video conferences, among others, might prefer to use it.
-The difference is negligible though, and as I said earlier, I don't think Lariv is mature enough for production environments.
-It works, and you lose nothing by testing it.
+I think Lariv is ready for production use and it works well, but I don't deem myself responsible for crashes on production, thermonuclear war, or your soon-to-be-wife breaking up with you because you had to debug prod during your wedding; and so do DashMap's maintainers.